Samarth-Tripathi/IEMOCAP-Emotion-Detection/README.md

 ## Recent Changes

-We have added Hyperparameter Optimization (HPO) on our project using Auptimizer - https://github.com/LGE-ARC-AdvancedAI/auptimizer
+We have added Hyperparameter Optimization (HPO) on our project using Auptimizer - https://github.com/LGE-ARC-AdvancedAI/auptimizer . <br>
-All the previous experiments have been moved to the Experiment folder.
+All the previous experiments have been moved to the Experiment folder. <br>
-To get the final best model run mocal_data_collect.py first on IEMOCAP data.
+To get the final best model run mocal_data_collect.py first on IEMOCAP data. <br>
-Then run python combined.py 19.json or python combined.py 29.json
+Then run python combined.py 19.json or python combined.py 29.json <br>

-To perform your own HPO -
+To perform your own HPO -  <br>
-To get the final best model run mocal_data_collect.py first on IEMOCAP data.
+To get the final best model run mocal_data_collect.py first on IEMOCAP data. <br>
-Then install and setup Auptimizer (refer to the documentation) Edit exp.json
+Then install and setup Auptimizer (refer to the documentation) <br>
+Edit exp.json <br>
-Then run python -m aup exp.json --log info
+Then run python -m aup exp.json --log info <br>
-Then run python combined.py <best_configuration_from_above>
+Then run python combined.py <best_configuration_from_above> <br>

-Note always perform HPO on a validation set, then translate that to test dataset.
+Note always perform HPO on a validation set, then translate that to test dataset. <br>